Buildup to super blood moon eclipses the finale

 It was the first total lunar eclipse in more than two years.

 The moon was more than 220,000 miles (357,460 kilometers) away at its fullest.
-This proximity, combined with a full moon, that qualified it as a supermoon, making it appear slightly bigger and more brilliant in the sky.
+It was this proximity, combined with a full moon, that qualified it as a supermoon, making it appear slightly bigger and more brilliant in the sky.

+Associated Press writers Marcia Dunn in Cape Canaveral, Florida, Mark Thiessen in Anchorage, Alaska, Zen Soo in Hong Kong, Mari Yamaguchi in Tokyo, and Kim Tong-hyung in Seoul, South Korea, contributed to this report.